pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

     age: u32,
 }

-// unfortunately the standard library cannot provide
+// unfortunately, the standard library cannot provide
 // a generic blanket impl to save us from this boilerplate impl AsRef<User> for User {
     fn as_ref(&self) -> &User {